hend-a-ghafour/Analyzing_Marketing_Campaigns/Findings.md

 ### $\color{#454775}{-}$ ***A/B Testing - Email:***
 #### $\color{#454775} {Conclusion:}$
 The Personalization variant outperformed the Control group by ≈ 38%.
-This represents a substantial improvement and provides a strong statistical indication that implementing personalized emails can significantly increase conversion rates.
-The difference has been confirmed as statistically significant, reinforcing confidence in the effectiveness of the personalization strategy.

 ### $\color{#454775}{-}$ ***A/B Testing - Email Across Displayed Languages:***
 #### $\color{#454775} {Conclusion:}$